Cybersecurity laws and legislation (2024 update)

 The Gramm-Leach-Bliley Act (GLBA) regulates the collection and handling of financial information.
 Any organization that collects or stores financial data must comply with this law.

-The Executive Order on Improving the Nation’s Cybersecurity, signed in 2021, was created in the wake of several high-profile security incidents in the U.S. The goal was to modernize cybersecurity by implementing protected networks for federal institutions to better respond to cyber incidents and improving collaboration between the public and private sectors.
+The Executive Order on Improving the Nation’s Cybersecurity, signed in 2021, was created in the wake of several high-profile cybersecurity incidents in the US.
+The goal was to modernize cybersecurity by implementing protected networks for federal institutions to better respond to cybersecurity incidents and improve collaboration between the public and private sectors.
+Since its original issuance, the US government has released further plans on how to strengthen cybersecurity resilience.
+For example, in March 2023, the Biden administration pushed mandatory regulation on critical infrastructure vendors and green-lit a more aggressive “hack-back” approach to dealing with foreign adversaries and ransomware actors.

-NIST 800-53 is a set of guidelines issued by the U.S. National Institute of Standards and Technology that regulates how governmental agencies approach cybersecurity.
-Though geared towards governmental bodies, 800-53 shares many components related to The NIST Cybersecurity Framework which provides public and private organizations alike with a comprehensive set of best practices for protecting systems from cyberattacks.
+The Security and Privacy Controls for Information Systems and Organizations covered in NIST SP 800-53 Rev.5 is a set of guidelines issued by the US National Institute of Standards and Technology that regulates how governmental agencies approach cybersecurity.
+Though geared towards governmental bodies, NIST SP 800-53 Rev. 5 shares many components related to the NIST Cybersecurity Framework, which provides public and private organizations alike with a comprehensive set of best practices for protecting systems from cyberattacks.
+Building on previous versions, NIST Cybersecurity Framework version 2.0 was published in February 2024 and contains new features that highlight the importance of governance and supply chains.
+Acknowledging the importance of cybersecurity for small businesses, NIST also published resources specifically tailored to SMBs with modest or no cybersecurity plans currently in place.
+MSPs can leverage these tools when assisting clients in strengthening their cybersecurity posture.

 The European Union